Pacific lamprey: Cultural use and food

 Pacific lampreys are an important ceremonial food for Native American tribes in the Columbia River basin and the Yurok people and Karuk of the Klamath River Wiyot people of the Eel River in northern California.
 Pacific lamprey numbers in the Columbia River have greatly declined with the construction of the Columbia River hydropower system.
 Almost no harvest opportunity for Native Americans remains in the Columbia River and its tributaries except for a small annual harvest at Willamette Falls on the Willamette River (tributary to the Columbia River).
 The Yurok and Wiyot snag lampreys in the surf at the mouth of the Klamath River, often at night, using hand-carved wooden "hooks".
 It is dangerous work.
 Because lampreys are fatty and have a very high caloric count, tribes like the Wiyot and Yurok have traditionally fed them to babies and young children.
+In terms of tribal cuisine, the lamprey is often smoked over open fires, a method that enhances the flavor and aids in preservation, allowing them to be stored and consumed over extended periods.
+The smoked lamprey is a staple, featured in various communal feasts.
+In some tribal communities, lamprey is also prepared in stews, where its meat is combined with herbs and vegetables.
 The high caloric count also make lampreys an important piece of the river ecosystem, as other animals also rely on them.
 The documentary film, The Lost Fish, chronicles how current tribal communities are actively studying, breeding, and working to restore lamprey and lamprey habitats to the waterways of the Pacific Northwest.
+Pacific lampreys also hold deep cultural and spiritual importantce for many indigenous tribes of the Pacific Northwest.
+They are seen as essential components of the ecosystem, serving both as predators and as prey.
+The tribes have traditional tales that discuss the lamprey's ecological and cultural significance.
+Their presence or absence in specific waterways would sometimes be interpreted as omens.